This page contains some tricks for advanced Slide Score usage.

-"Annotate shapes" questions are a bit more sophisticated, clicking the "Start" button will quickly flash green circles around existing shapes (to make them easier to find) and open the panel with annotation tools:
+"Annotate shapes" questions are a bit more sophisticated, clicking the "x shapes" button will quickly flash green circles around existing shapes (to make them easier to find) and open the panel with annotation tools:

 Even before you open the panel if there is more than 1 question with annotations, the "Show all annotations" checkbox will show up.
 Checking it will display all annotations from all questions in a "read-only" mode - you will not be able to change them.